AhmadMorningstar/Easy-APK-Installer/README.md

 ### **Step 2: Install the 'colorama' Library**

 This program uses a library called colorama to add color to the text in the terminal.
-While not strictly necessary for the program to function, it makes the output much easier to read.
+While not strictly necessary for the program to function, it makes the output much easier to read. **(This step is only for the CLI version.)**

 1. Open your command prompt or terminal.
 2. Type the following command and press Enter:
    pip install colorama

 ### **Step 3: Install the Android ADB Tools**